User - Friendly, Multi-Step Form | Easy User Experience

 First of all, let’s define how to measure the effectiveness of an online form.
 In nearly every use case, the objective of an online form is to get people to submit the form.
 The higher the conversion rate (Form submissions/ page visitors), the better.

 LeadGen dashboard with form and conversion rate metrics

-To find out if a multi-step or single form works better for your page, the answer can only be found with testing.
+To find out if a multi-step form design or a single form works better for your page, the answer can only be found with testing.
 Form A/B testing is a great way of understanding what type form is likely to generate more conversion over time.
 An A/B test is a commonly used experiment tactic by marketers when comparing landing pages and website variations with each other.

-Based on experiments of forms that we have run in our digital marketing campaigns, the multi-step form is the better choice for B2B lead capture forms.
+Based on experiments of forms that we have run in our digital marketing campaigns, the multi-step form design is the better choice for B2B lead capture forms.
 It gives the user complete focus on one question at a time rather than showing a long-form with many fields.

-When you just ask for Name, Email and message, then a simple single-step form could also do the job well.
+When you just ask for name, email and message, then a simple single-step form could also do the job well.

 Start screen, landing page with two Call-to-actions, find out more on page + enquiry (talk to a specialist)